chef-boneyard/database/README.md

   provider only. default is 'localhost'
 - table: table to grant privileges on. used by :grant action and MySQL provider only. default is '*' (all tables)
+- require_ssl: true or false to force SSL connections to be used for user

 ### Providers